 swallowed tail.
 The pennant is flown from the top of the main mast.

 By 1930, however, the Service had again changed its commission pennant.
-This pennant, with an inboard section that is a blue field with white stars, thirteen vertical red and white stripes, and a red swallowed tail, is the same one currently in use.
-The interesting thing about this change in practice is that there was apparently no regulation that ordered the Service to change from that commission pennant which was also used by the U.S. Navy.
+This pennant, with an inboard section that is a blue field with white stars, thirteen vertical red and white stripes, and a red swallowed tail, was the same one used by the U.S. Navy.

 By 1938, however, the Coast Guard adopted a new pennant consisting of thirteen blue stars on a white field, with sixteen vertical red and white stripes, and a red swallowed tail, which remains in use today.

 The design and use of the Coast Guard commission pennant are regulated by 33 CFR 23.20 and 33 CFR 23.05(b).